 You can make comparisons of data between different geographic areas, create customised geographic areas and data items (recodes) to suit specific needs and share these results with others.
 You can extract and manipulate tables and create graphs and thematic maps of the Census data.

-To gain access to TableBuilder Pro 2011, you will need to register and purchase a TableBuilder Pro individual or organisational licence.
-You will then be able to access the data from the 2011 Census.
+To gain access to TableBuilder Pro 2011, you will need to register and purchase a TableBuilder Pro licence.

-For information about individual and organisational licence pricing, see Microdata Prices.
+For information about licence pricing, see Microdata Prices.